How Confucius Supercharged South Korea’s Success

 Why Confucian meritocracy helped build a modern powerhouse—and why it now threatens the democracy it once energized

-In the introductory article on the Occult Universe we establish the the basic model of Chinese thought which Confucius inherited.
-His contribution was to imbue this primtive but complex system with a moral value.
-For Confucius was an innovative conservative.
-While upholding all the ceremonial rituals of the existing cultural model, he gave them a moral significance […]
+In the introductory article on the Occult Universe, we establish the basic model of Chinese thought that Confucius inherited.
+His contribution was to imbue this primitive but complex system with moral value.
+Confucius was an innovative conservative.
+While upholding the ceremonial rituals of the existing cultural model, he gave them a moral significance of his […]

 The short article, Occult Universe, presents the basic patterns of belief current in China from the third millenium BC.
-It introduces the Book of Changes , which was as influential in the development of Confucianism as it was in much Daoist doctrine.
-Yet whereas Confucius expanded this book’s social implications, Daoism elaborated on its metaphysical claim – to understand the […]
+It introduces the Book of Changes, which was as influential in the development of Confucianism as it was in much Daoist doctrine.
+Yet whereas Confucius expanded this book’s social implications, Daoism elaborated on its metaphysical claim […]